paulfioravanti/learn_enough_css/README.md

 - Changed the CSS code to be SCSS and configured Jekyll to serve those files out of the `_scss` directory via the `_config.yml` file.
+- Use [`scss-lint`](https://github.com/brigade/scss-lint) to bring the CSS up to community standards.
 - Minor Jekyll syntax changes to use `include` variable in `post_excerpt.html` so that re-use of that partial is easier between the pages that use it.
 - Registered for an account on [Font Awesome](http://fontawesome.io/) and got